xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- enh (gil)    Update Morph to use all 8 colors allowing 6 color tails.
 	-- enh (keithsw) Add video effect
     -- bug (gil)   Fix crash when moving effect left or right with arrow keys and not timing track active.
 Fixes #473.
     -- enh (keithsw) Replace media handling with ffmpeg and SDL eliminating the VBR problem and adding new media support.